 - Take responsibility: If you are at fault, take full responsibility for your actions.
 Don’t try to put the blame on your partner or justify your mistake, and do not resort to self-hatred either.

-- Plan couple meetings: It may happen that you may brush off important issues under the rug, leading to unresolved discussions.
+- Plan couple meetings: You may brush off important issues under the rug, leading to unresolved discussions.
 Have weekly couple meetings to talk about difficult topics, including money, trust, or future planning.

 - Be accommodating: Compromise is not a sign of weakness.
 A relationship always works on give and take.
 Be accommodating and adjust to each other’s preferences without sacrificing your happiness.